GeunhwaJeong/haneul-new/nre/haneul_for_node_operators.md

 ## Storage

-All Haneul Node related data is stored by default under `/opt/haneul/db/`.
+All Haneul Node-related data is stored by default under `/opt/haneul/db/`.
 This is controlled in the Haneul Node configuration file.

 ```shell
 $ cat /opt/haneul/config/validator.yaml | grep db-path